cmaglie/FlashStorage/readme.md

 of 10000 (it's a good rule-of-thumb to keep that number in mind even if the manufacturer of the micro guarantees a bigger number of cycles).

+The same caution must be taken if you're using the EEPROM API emulation (see below) with the `EEPROM.commit()` function.

 ## Usage

 First of all you must declare a global `FlashStorage` object for each piece of